 JHU officials told TCR that the disappearance of their newspaper did not actually constitute theft, and then used a flyer-posting policy to ban TCR from dorms, even though other papers like the liberal Donkey retained full distribution rights in dorms.
 In addition, members of DSAGA filed harassment complaints against members of the TCR.

-’s distribution as “long standing policy” and by reasserting that taking large quantities of a free publication does not constitute theft—an assertion that stands in direct contradiction to current Maryland state law
+FIRE wrote to JHU in objection to the school’s many abuses.
+JHU counsel Frederick Savage responded to FIRE by defending JHU’s prohibition of TCR’s distribution as “long standing policy” and by reasserting that taking large quantities of a free publication does not constitute theft—an assertion that stands in direct contradiction to current Maryland state law.

 JHU must understand that the suppression of TCR’s freedom of the press degrades the institution’s commitment to an environment conducive to “the free and open exchange of ideas.”
 JHU’s actions also send a chilling message to all students that their First Amendment rights are not protected and that they cannot be trusted to decide for themselves which newspapers to read.
 JHU has charted a dangerous course in choosing to censor controversial works rather than promote an atmosphere where different points of view can be addressed and openly, responsibly discussed.

 The most chilling and dangerous threat of all is the harassment complaint against members of TCR.
 As FIRE wrote, “True harassment is a serious offense; publishing a newspaper disagreeing with certain students’ opinions is not.”
 It is imperative that JHU immediately drop the investigation into the harassment complaints against members of TCR.
 Students must be free to express controversial views without fear of reprisal.

 FIRE will keep up the fight at JHU to protect freedom of the press for TCR and publications like it.
 When the semester begins next month, TCR should have all the rights and privileges that other publications at JHU enjoy.